nibalizer/puppet-a-day.github.io/content/blog/2014-04-22-testing-in-puppet.md

 end
 ```

-There's a ton more information to be found at the (rspec-puppet
+There's a ton more information to be found at the [rspec-puppet
-website)[http://rspec-puppet.com/], including a full list of all the available
+website](http://rspec-puppet.com/), including a full list of all the available
 "matchers" (things you can test).

 ##Beaker and beaker-rspec